Contact

 unless if, at the time of notification, the incubator fund no longer exceeds the Threshold(s); or

-Where an incubator fund exceeds the Thresholds, or if the FSC considers it to be in the public interest, the FSC may direct that the fund:
+Where a BVI incubator fund exceeds the Threshold(s), or if the FSC considers it to be in the public interest, the FSC may direct that the fund:

 • convert into a private fund, professional fund, or approved fund; or